davidicrabtree/MyWebsite/content/authors/admin/_index.md

 title: David I. Crabtree
 ---

+I am an Instructional Assistant in the Department of Political Science at the University of Chicago.
+I advise undergraduate honors students on their thesis research and provide academic support to students in a variety of courses in the political science department.

+I am a data manager for Professor Tom Ginsburg's *Legal Characteristics of International Organizations* project at the American Bar Foundation.
+The project, funded by the National Science Foundation, systematically collects  charters for international organizations and records how their legal characteristics and country membership change over time.
+I manage a team of RAs, clean incoming data, and prepare weekly reports on the project's progress.

-I am an Instructional Assistant in the Department of Political Science at the University of Chicago, where I received my MA in 2023.
-I am interested in the temporal sequence of democratic backsliding, quantitative methods, and the politics of presidential term limits.
-My thesis examined which democratic institutions were frequently undermined early and late in declining democracies with term limits.
-Merging a new dataset of term limit evaders with existing indicators of democratic decline, it considers how term limits, by constraining executive tenure, might incentivize would-be autocrats to dismantle some democratic institutions before others.
-An ongoing project studies the effectiveness of unamendable term limit provisions.
+I received an MA from UChicago in 2023.
+I am interested in the temporal sequence of democratic backsliding, quantitative methods, and the role of legal institutions like term limits in constraining autocratization.
+My thesis examined which democratic institutions were frequently undermined early and late in declining presidential democracies with term limits.
+Merging a new dataset of term limit evaders with existing indicators of democratic decline, my thesis considered how term limits, by placing a ticking clock on time in office, might incentivize would-be autocrats to dismantle some democratic institutions before others.
+An ongoing project theorizes the effectiveness of unamendability as a  protection for term limit provisions.

-I am dedicated to the open source framework, and most of my projects can be found on my {{< icon name="github" pack="fab" >}}[Github](https://github.com/davidicrabtree).
+Before UChicago, I studied the role of the COVID-19 pandemic on American perceptions of welfare using survey experiments.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/authors/admin/CrabtreeCV.pdf" "newtab" >}}CV{{< /staticref >}}.